The Orvis Commitment

 Wendell still doesn’t leave our older dog’s side.
 He wanders about looking lost and confused when she isn’t home, and wiggles uncontrollably when he sees her.
 His presence has made Bailey act younger, and made it easier for us to watch her grow older.
 And eventually—maybe even immediately—he grew in our hearts and taught us that we could love him almost as much as his older sister.

 • • •

-I am one of many Orvis associates that adopted a pet through the Petfinder Foundation.
-Mocha, Brody, Reggie, Ace… these are just a few of our rescued dogs.
+I am one of many Orvis associates who adopted a pet through the Petfinder Foundation.
+Mocha, Logan, Brody, Reggie, Ace… these are just a few of our rescued dogs.
 Some of us fell in love with puppy photos on Petfinder.com, while others met our canine companions at Petfinder-supported adoption clinics or shelters.
 Petfinder helped us find allergy-friendly pups, purebreds and mutts, cats, and even a mini-horse (yes, a mini-horse).
 We are all proud to support an organization that strives to ensure that no pet is euthanized for lack of a home.

 The most gratifying aspect of our success is the ability to make a meaningful difference in the natural world.
 That’s why we give 5% of pre-tax profits to protect nature and each year a portion of this commitment goes towards the advancement of canine well-being.
 Dogs are at the heart of the Orvis culture and even more so, our lives.
 Please join us in support of the Petfinder Foundation’s mission.